Word2Box: Capturing Set-Theoretic Semantics of Words using Box Embeddings: Experiments and Results

 We primarily evaluate our method on several word similarity benchmarks: SimLex-999 \citep{simlex999}, WS-353 \citep{ws353}, YP-130 \citep{YP}, MEN \citep{men}, MC-30 \citep{MC}, RG-65 \citep{rg}, VERB-143 \citep{verb-143}, Stanford RW \citep{rw}, Mturk-287 \citep{Mturk-287} and Mturk-771 \citep{Mturk-771}.
 These datasets consist of pairs of words (both noun and verb pairs) that are annotated by human evaluators for semantic similarity and relatedness.

-In \cref{tab:similarity_results} we compare the \wb and \wv models which had the lowest loss at the end of training.
+In \cref{tab:similarity_results} we compare the \wb and \wv models which perform best on the similarity benchmarks.
 We observe that \wb outperforms \wv (as well as the results reported by other baselines) in the majority of the word similarity tasks.
 We outperform \wv by a large margin in Stanford RW and YP-130, which are the rare-word datasets for noun and verb respectively.
 Noticing this effect, we enumerated the frequency distribution of each dataset.
-The datasets fall in different sections of the frequency spectrum, e.g., Stanford RW \cite{rw} only contains rare words which make its median frequency to be 5,683, where as WS-353 (Rel) \cite{ws353} contains many more common words, with a median frequency of 64,490.
-We also observe that we we achieve a much better score on other datasets which have low to median frequency words, e.g. MC-30, MEN-Tr-3K, and RG-65, all with median frequency less than 25k.
+The datasets fall in different sections of the frequency spectrum, e.g., Stanford RW \cite{rw} only contains rare words which make its median frequency to be 5,683, whereas WS-353 (Rel) \cite{ws353} contains many more common words, with a median frequency of 64,490.
+We also observe a larger relative performance improvement over \wv on other datasets which have low to median frequency words, e.g. MC-30, MEN-Tr-3K, and RG-65, all with median frequency less than 25k.
 The order they appear in the table and the subsequent plots is lowest to highest frequency, left to right.
 Please refer to Appendix B for details.

 In figure \ref{fig:freqvscorr}, we see that \wb outperforms \wv more significantly with less common words.
 In order to investigate further, we selected four datasets (RW-Stanford (rare words), Simelex-999, SimVerb-3500,WS-353 (Rel)), truncated them at a frequency threshold, and calculated the correlation for different levels of this threshold.
-In Figure \ref{fig:freqvscorr2}, we demonstrate how the performance gap between \wb and \wv changes as increasing amount frequent words are added to these similarity datasets.
-We posit that the geometry of box embeddings is more flexbile in the way it handles sets of mutually disjoint words (such as rare words) which all co-occur with a more common word.
-Boxes have exponentially many corners, relative to their dimension, allowing extreme flexbility in the possible arrangements of intersection to achieve complicated co-occurrance models.
+In figure \ref{fig:freqvscorr2}, we demonstrate how the performance gap between \wb and \wv changes as increasing amount frequent words are added to these similarity datasets.
+We posit that the geometry of box embeddings is more flexible in the way it handles sets of mutually disjoint words (such as rare words) which all co-occur with a more common word.
+Boxes have exponentially many corners, relative to their dimension, allowing extreme flexibility in the possible arrangements of intersection to represent complicated co-occurrances.